 And now for the good stuff.

 Every small business has these brand basics but most don’t leverage them for maximum branding exposure.
-Unfortunately, most of these marketing materials are taken for granted and often relegated to boxes in the back of the supply closet.
-Here are a few creative ways to use these staples of marketing materials.
+Unfortunately, most of these materials are taken for granted and often relegated to boxes in the back of the supply closet.
+Here are a few creative ways to use these staples of materials.

 1. Business Cards

-- Add your logo and tagline.
+- Add your logo and tagline to your business cards

 - Use that valuable back-of the-business card real estate as an appointment card, price list, or print something unique and memorable about your business.